-0930 Arrival, Registration and Networking 0945 Introductory Remarks - Understanding the Big Data challenge and the opportunities this brings for farmers and the wider supply and support system.
+0930 Arrival, Registration and Networking - Post Graduate Poster Display 0945 Introductory Remarks - Understanding the Big Data challenge and the opportunities this brings for farmers and the wider supply and support system.
 Looking at the engineering and technology challenges and opportunities.
 Professor Jane Rickson - President IAgrE 1000 The role of Big Data in unlocking unimaginable solutions to feeding the world and environmental protection - Agrimetrics provides, connects and analyses complex data to drive greater productivity for agrifood businesses and deliver food sustainably.
 This session will explore how big data emerging from engineering/machinery-driven applications is transforming and has transformed other industries and therefore where there may be great potential for Agriculture.
 Benjamin Turner, Chief Operating Officer, Agrimetrics 1020 How will Big Data Transform Agriculture - Practical Lessons from the Farm - From Agronomist to Grain Merchant, Farm Manager to Machine operator, the role of data in shaping decisions and improving yields has moved on apace.
 This session will look at the work of agronomists and the emerging role of Precision Technology advisor and integrator.
-This session will focus on how the agricultural support network will link technology, knowledge and advice to deliver sustainable farmingLinking Technology, Knowledge and Advice to Deliver Sustainable Farming Oliver Wood, Precision Technology Manager, Omnia Precision Agronomy 1040 The next generation Claas LEXION Combine Harvester - How data collection can contribute to smarter framing.
-Optimising machine performance with continuous data access allowing the manufacture to fine tune the machine "on the move" through simultaneous "access data" and "connectivity" and on board support.
-In addition, "data delivery" and "data reception" to or from other systems and decision making tools.
-These tools can be vehicle/fleet related or contribute to the classic precision farming approach enabling an operation to utilize input more effectively - the right amount, at the right place and time.
-Dr. Joachim Stiegemann - Claas Product Management 1100 Coffee Refreshment Break 1130 IoT for Agriculture - The opportunity is now presented for the agricultural industry to take a lead in defining an IoT structure for specific agricultural support that goes beyond the specification of technology and addresses the need for developing a framework for accommodating protocols, standards, the needs for operational governance and open systems infrastructure to assist global application and scalability.
-This session addresses these challenges and opportunity to realise an industry-lead IoT for Agriculture - an IoAT.
-Anthony Furness - Visiting Professor, Harper Adams University 1150 Dia Data.
-Changing the neurodiam for small former.
-The UV is producting with mode we of small Big Data: Changing the paradigm for small farms - The UK is predominantly made up of small mixed farms, which present very different challenges to large arable farms.
+This session will focus on how the agricultural support network will link technology, knowledge and advice to deliver sustainable farmingLinking Technology, Knowledge and Advice to Deliver Sustainable Farming Oliver Wood, Precision Technology Manager, Omnia Precision Agronomy 1040 40 The next generation Claas LEXION Combine Harvester - How data collection can contribute smarter framing.
+Optimising machine performance with continuous data access allowing the manufacture to fine tune the machine "on the move" through simultaneous "access data" a "connectivity" and on board support.
+In addition, "data delivery" and "data reception" to or other systems and decision making tools.
+These tools can be vehicle/fleet related or contribu- the classic precision farming approach enabling an operation to utilize input more effectively right amount, at the right place and time.
+Dr. Joachim Stiegemann - Claas Product Management 1100 Coffee Refreshment Break - Post Graduate Poster Display 1130 10T for Agriculture - The opportunity is now presented for the agricultural industry to take in defining an IoT structure for specific agricultural support that goes beyond the specificat technology and addresses the need for developing a framework for accommodating protoc standards, the needs for operational governance and open systems infrastructure to assist application and scalability.
+This session addresses these challenges and opportunity to real industry-lead IoT for Agriculture - an IoAT.
+Anthony Furness - Visiting Professor, Harper Adams University 1150 Big Data: Changing the paradigm for small farms - The UK is predominantly made up of small mixed farms, which present very different challenges to large arable farms.
 Luke Halsey of Farm491, the UK's leading AgriTech incubator, will explore how big data represents an opportunity for smaller farms and how we can create value for farmers by providing valuable insights from data.
 From Luke's experience working alongside AgriTech entrepreneurs he will